Renewing Your CDL in North Dakota

 The Department of Transportation (NDDOT) adheres to a renewal term of 4 years for all commercial driver's licenses (CDLs) based on birthday.

 You should receive a renewal notice in the mail before your expiration date.
 To renew, you must visit any automated (full-service) Driver License site location, where you'll be asked to take a new eye exam.
 You can do this on-site or provide an exam statement from a state-approved optometrist.
-You may be asked to get a new medical exam.
+You may be asked to get a new medical certification or a Medical Examination Report (Form 649-F).

 There is also a $15 renewal fee.